Colette: Post divorce

-During these years she embarked on a series of relationships with other women, notably with Natalie Clifford Barney and with Mathilde de Morny, the Marquise de Belbeuf ("Max"), with whom she sometimes shared the stage.
-On 3 January 1907, an onstage kiss between Max and Colette in a pantomime entitled "Rêve d'Égypte" caused a near-riot, and as a result, they were no longer able to live together openly, although their relationship continued for another five years.
+During these years she embarked on a series of relationships with other women, notably with Natalie Clifford Barney and with Mathilde de Morny, the Marquise de Belbeuf ("Missy” or “Max"), with whom she sometimes shared the stage.
+On 3 January 1907, an onstage kiss between Max and Colette in a pantomime titled Rêve d'Égypte ("Dream of Egypt") caused a near-riot, and as a result, they were no longer able to live together openly, although their relationship continued for another five years.

 In 1912, Colette married Henry de Jouvenel, the editor of Le Matin.
 A daughter, Colette de Jouvenel, nicknamed Bel-Gazou, was born to them in 1913.

 1920s and 1930s

 In 1920, Colette published Chéri, portraying love between an older woman and a much younger man.
 Chéri is the lover of Léa, a wealthy courtesan; Léa is devastated when Chéri marries a girl his own age and delighted when he returns to her, but after one final night together, she sends him away again.

 Colette's marriage to Jouvenel ended in divorce in 1924, due partly to his infidelities and partly to her affair with her 16-year-old stepson, Bertrand de Jouvenel.
 In 1925, she met Maurice Goudeket, who became her final husband; the couple stayed together until her death.

 Colette was by then an established writer (The Vagabond had received three votes for the prestigious Prix Goncourt).
 The decades of the 1920s and 1930s were her most productive and innovative period.
 Set mostly in Burgundy or Paris during the Belle Époque, her work focused on married life and sexuality.
 It was frequently quasi-autobiographical: Chéri (1920) and Le Blé en Herbe (1923) both deal with love between an aging woman and a very young man, a situation reflecting her relationship with Bertrand de Jouvenel and with her third husband, Goudeket, who was 16 years her junior.
 La Naissance du Jour (1928) is her explicit criticism of the conventional lives of women, expressed through a meditation on age and the renunciation of love by the character of her mother, Sido.

 By this time Colette was frequently acclaimed as France's greatest woman writer.
 "It... has no plot, and yet tells of three lives all that should be known", wrote Janet Flanner of Sido (1929).
 "Once again, and at greater length than usual, she has been hailed for her genius, humanities and perfect prose by those literary journals which years ago... lifted nothing at all in her direction except the finger of scorn."

 During the 1920s she was associated with the Jewish-Algerian writer Elissa Rhaïs, who adopted a Muslim persona to market her novels.